 If necessary, you can get a second broadband connection just for work.

-If you already have an active second phone line, then you can probably get a new broadband deal installed (see the information on broadband installation above).
+If you already have an active second phone line, then you can probably get a new broadband deal installed without an engineer (see the information on broadband installation above).

-If you do not have a second line, you probably cannot get one installed by Openreach at this time.
-In that case, you’ll need to sign-up for Virgin Media, or use mobile broadband (see below).
+If you do not currently have a second line, an engineer will need to attend.
+Alternatively, you can use mobile broadband (see below).

 Can you use mobile broadband to work from home?